Your Estate Planning Checklist

-An estate plan is the process of arranging, during a person’s lifetime, for the management of that person’s assets and affairs when the person becomes incapacitated or dies.
+Estate planning is the process of arranging, during a person’s lifetime, for the management of a person’s assets and affairs when the person becomes incapacitated or dies.
 It is important to create a plan.
 It is equally important to periodically review and update the plan to keep up with your individual life events.
-As we enter the next decade, below is your estate planning checklist for 2020.
+As we enter 2021, below is your estate planning checklist.

 A beneficiary designation will override the terms of your Will or Trust.
 If you have a Will or Trust that gives to one person but a beneficiary designation that gives to another, then the beneficiary designation will control.
 If you have recently divorced and have your prior spouse listed as a beneficiary, then, upon your death, the asset will pass to the prior spouse.
 Make sure the beneficiaries listed are the people who you actually want to receive the asset.